 Personal Security Guards

-High-profile people will most likely hire private protection officers.
-Personal security guards are the same as bodyguards.
+High-profile people will most likely hire private protection officers or personal security guards, and these are the same as bodyguards.
 This position is also known as executive protection and close protection.

 If you need to hire security guards, then please give us a call!
 We are ready to assist you.